NATO Information and Documentation Centre (NIDC)

 The NATO Information and Documentation Centre in Ukraine (NIDC) was inaugurated in May 1997 on the eve of signing the NATO-Ukraine Charter on a Distinctive Partnership, which serves as the founding document for the relationship between NATO and Ukraine.
 The NIDC is part of the NATO Public Diplomacy Division and was the first information office established by NATO in a partner country, and open to the general public.

-The NIDC in Kyiv plays a key role in promoting a better understanding in Ukraine of NATO’s core tasks and priorities, benefits of NATO-Ukraine cooperation, as well as in in providing support to the Ukrainian authorities in the area of public information and strategic communications.
+The NIDC in Kyiv plays a key role in promoting a better understanding in Ukraine of NATO’s core tasks and priorities, benefits of NATO-Ukraine cooperation, as well as in providing support to the Ukrainian authorities in the area of public information and strategic communications.

-Director (Slovakia/NATO IS)
+Director (Latvia/NATO IS)

 Public Diplomacy/Communications Projects

 In order to facilitate NATO’s core mission and activities in Ukraine, the NIDC supports various public diplomacy and communications projects, including round tables, seminars, conferences and multimedia projects.

 Grants are awarded on a regular basis throughout the year to recognized Ukrainian non-governmental organizations for a variety of initiatives and activities related to NATO and/or NATO-Ukraine relations.
 For more information and/or an application form, please visit the following link: NATO Public Diplomacy Division’s Co-Sponsorship Grants.
 Please send requests for additional information and project applications relating to Ukraine to firstname.lastname@example.org .